Odisha’s capital Bhubaneswar is set to get a second airport to reduce congestion at the existing one, the Civil Aviation Ministry said.

-“ Biju Patnaik International Airport (BPIA) in Bhubaneswar, which was started in 1962, is near saturation and faces severe space and runway related constraints.
-There is, thus, an urgent need to set up a new airport at Bhubaneswar given the tremendous growth potential of this Smart City,” Pradhan wrote to Prabhu on Friday.
+“The airport, which was started in 1962, is near saturation and faces severe space and runway-related constraints.
+There is, thus, an urgent need to set up a new airport at Bhubaneswar given the tremendous growth potential of this smart city,” he had said in a letter to Prabhu.

 The airport in Bhubaneswar registered a growth of 39.4 per cent in 2017-18 fiscal, making it one of the fastest growing airports in the country.